The best car insurance incentives and freebies

 With the recent severe weather conditions you might be more inclined to take out some breakdown cover to protect yourself on the road.

-Quite a few insurers will offer you a deal on this driving essential if you choose to take out a car insurance policy with them.
+Quite a few insurers will offer you a deal on this driving essential right now if you choose to take out a car insurance policy with them.

-The Post Office is offering one year's free breakdown cover worth £49 to new customers under 50 that take out a policy direct before the end of September.
+Elsewhere Santander and the Post Office have an offer of one year's free breakdown cover from the RAC to new customers that take out a policy direct.

 If you’re able to get a best buy quote from any of these insurers, having the added bonus of breakdown cover will save you money.